 Learning Basic Phrases In The Tagalog Language

 With your newfound vocabulary in expressing good night in the Tagalog language, you are one step closer to achieving full Tagalog fluency!
 Remember that the key to learning a language is time, continuous practice, and consistency.
-With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling App.
-The Ling App features fun mini-games and quizzes that can motivate you to practice and learn more about the language day by day.
+With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling app in the Google Play Store and Apple App Store.
+The Ling app features fun mini-games and quizzes that can motivate you to practice and learn more about the language day by day.